 Centres of expertise for rare diseases

-There are a number of centres of expertise in the Netherlands for the treatment of rare diseases.
-Using a search engine on the on the Orphanet website, you can find designated centres of expertise not only in the Netherlands, but also in other countries.
+For the treatment of rare diseases there are a number of centres of expertise in the Netherlands.
+Centres of expertise are hospitals where they know a lot about a particular rare disease.
+On the Orphanet website, you'll find designated centres of expertise not only in the Netherlands, but also in other countries.

 European Reference Networks

-European Reference Networks (ERNs) are virtual networks involving healthcare providers across Europe.
-They aim to facilitate discussion on complex or rare diseases and conditions that require highly specialised treatment, and concentrated knowledge and resources.
-ERNs have already been launched on a range of thematic issues like bone disorders, haematological diseases and skin disorders.
+European Reference Networks (ERNs) are virtual networks of healthcare providers in Europe.
+These networks work together to treat complex or rare diseases.
+These diseases require highly specialised treatments and pooling of knowledge and resources.
+For a number of diseases there are already ERNs, for example for bone diseases, blood diseases and skin disorders.
 More ERNs will be established in the course of time.
-On the website of the European Commission you'll find extensive information about ERN's and an up-to-date overview.
+On the website of the European Commission you'll find extensive information and a list of ERNs.